Overview

 Causes

 Primary progressive aphasia is caused by a shrinking of certain areas of the brain, known as lobes.
-In this case, the frontal, temporal or parietal lobes are affected.
+In primary progressive aphasia, the frontal, temporal or parietal lobes are affected.
 When areas of the brain shrink, it's called atrophy.
-The atrophy caused by primary progressive aphasia mainly occurs on the left side of the brain.
+The atrophy caused by primary progressive aphasia mainly happens on the left side of the brain.
 The areas affected are responsible for speech and language.

-Atrophy is associated with the presence of certain proteins in the brain.
+Atrophy is linked to the presence of certain proteins in the brain.
 The proteins may reduce brain activity or function.

 Risk factors